temporalio/documentation/docs/reference/tctl/namespace/register.md

 ### `--active-cluster`

-How to specify the name of the active cluster when registering a Namespace in tctl.
+How to specify the name of the active [Temporal Cluster](https://docs.temporal.io/docs/content/what-is-a-temporal-cluster/) when registering a [Namespace](/docs/content/what-is-a-namespace) in tctl.

 Alias: `--ac`